Different Types of Bow In Archery and Hunting

 When an archer pulls the string of a compound bow, the pulley levering system multiplies the force and transfer the stored power of limbs to the string which creates a powerful shot with a lesser amount of effort on the part of the archer.

-Because of its easy-to-shot mechanism, compound bow becomes one of the most popular bows in the U.S. American people like to use the compound bow for their hunting games.
+Because of its easy-to-shot mechanism, the compound bow becomes one of the most popular bows in the U.S. American people like to use the compound bow for their hunting games.
 It is also popular among those who have not much muscle power or elderly one.

-Crossbows are highly accurate and have more extended firing range compare to other bows that you can use for hunting as well as for target, field or 3D archery.
+Crossbows are highly accurate and have a more extended firing range compare to other bows that you can use for hunting as well as for target, field or 3D archery.

 Some Traditional Bows

 Besides the above modern and fundamental types of bows, there are some traditional or back-to-basic bows which widely used in different civilizations.